twogoldteeth/mpu9250/README.md

-Drone program using mpu9250 and mega2560
+making roll,pitch,yaw with mpu9250 and arduino mega2560
-and pid ,motor control